addiscent/vagrant-ruby-rails/README.md

   * _Vagrant_ and _VirtualBox_ - Your _host_ computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed prior to installing _vagrant-ruby-rails_.

-  * A _host_ CPU capable of running a 64bit Ubuntu Linux image inside the _guest-vbox_.
-It is possible to use a 32bit Ubuntu Linux image inside the _guest-vbox_, but the _Vagrantfile_ must be revised after downloading the _vagrant-ruby-rails_ setup files.
-See the section near the end of this document titled "Using _Ubuntu/Trusty32_".

   * A terminal/shell program - previously installed on the _host_.

   * A zip file extraction program - previously installed on the _host_.

-This project has been tested on _Ubuntu 14.04_ and _Windows 7_ _hosts_, but _not_ on _OS X_.
+This project has been tested only on _Ubuntu 16.04_.

 #### Quickstart For Experts Already Running Vagrant With VirtualBox On Linux or Windows